TiendaNube/api-docs/guides/Payment Provider/README.md

 In very few words, the steps to develop and deploy an app are:

-1. The developer creates a Partner account at Nuvemshop’s Partner’s Portal.
+1. The developer creates a partner account at Nuvemshop’s Partner’s Portal.
-2. The developer creates a Payments App at Nuvemshop’s Partner’s Portal
+2. The developer creates a payments app at Nuvemshop’s Partner’s Portal
-3. The developer sets up a scalable backend on their own infrastructure where the Nuveshop’s REST APIs will be implemented.
+3. The developer sets up a scalable backend on their own infrastructure where the app will run.
+4. The developer implements Nuvemshop’s authorization flow.
-4. The developer Nuvemshop’s REST APIs, including the Payment Provider and Transaction’s resources.
+5. The developer implements Nuvemshop’s REST APIs, including the Payment Provider and Transaction resources.
-5. The developer implements their frontend scripts according to Nuvemshop’s JS interface specifications, hosts the file in a public CDN and provides a link to the file or files through our APIs.
+6. The developer implements their frontend scripts according to Nuvemshop’s JS interface specifications, hosts the file in a public CDN and provides a link to the file or files through our APIs.
-6. The app is audited by Nuvemshop to test the implementation, scalability, stability, and other important factors.
+7. The app is audited by Nuvemshop to test the implementation, scalability, stability, and other important factors.
-7. The app is released by Nuvemshop.
+8. The app is released by Nuvemshop.

 ## Step 1: Partner account and App creation